zydou/arti/crates/arti-client/README.md

 * `onion-client` -- build with non-working stub APIs to support connecting to onion services.
 (These do not work yet, and will just cause your code to panic.)
+* `keymgr` -- build with non-working APIs for key management.
+(These do not work yet, and will just cause your code to panic.)

 * `experimental` -- Build with all experimental features above, along with all experimental features from other arti crates.